Evander Holyfield vs. Lennox Lewis II: The fight

+Dispute over Decision

+Although not as controversial as the decision of their first bout had been, the result of the rematch was also widely contested as many observers believed that Holyfield had done enough to keep his unified championship by winning a decision or earning a draw.
+The New York Times reported, "There were no knockdowns in the fight, but many people at ringside felt Holyfield landed more telling blows and should have won the bout."
+Some believed that the decision in the rematch had been politically predetermined due to the controversy of the first fight.
+Writing for ESPN, Tim Graham described Lewis' victory as a "make-good decision" and a "robbery in reverse" while Richard Hoffer of Sports Illustrated perceived the unanimous decision as being "payback" against Holyfield and "carryover from the first bout."

 Aftermath

+Following the bout, Lewis was angered by reports that his trainer, Emanuel Steward, had stated that he believed Holyfield had won the rematch against his fighter.
+Lewis' promoter at the time, Panos Eliades, was ultimately able to resolve the situation between the two men after Steward insisted that he had been misquoted and that he had only acknowledged that there had been many spectators who had scored the second fight for Holyfield.

 Lewis' reign as undisputed heavyweight champion lasted less than six months.
 The WBA wanted Lewis to defend the championship against their number one contender John Ruiz.
 However, Lewis wanted to first defend his titles against Michael Grant.
 The WBA and Lewis agreed that he would fight Grant first followed by Ruiz.
 Ruiz's promoter Don King challenged the decision in court and a clause was found in Lewis' contract that stated the winner of the Holyfield–Lewis fight would first defend his titles against the WBA's number one contender.
 Because of this, Lewis was stripped of his WBA title.
 He proceeded with his match against Grant, successfully defending his remaining titles after defeating Grant by 2nd round knockout.
 The WBA then created a "Super World Champion" title allowing unified champions more time in between mandatory title defenses.

 The WBA chose Holyfield to face Ruiz for the vacant WBA Heavyweight title.
 Holyfield defeated Ruiz by unanimous decision to regain the title, becoming the first four-time heavyweight champion in boxing history.
 He lost the title to Ruiz in his next fight and then fought Ruiz a third time, this time to a draw.
-He met Hasim Rahman to determine who would face Lewis for the heavyweight championship.
-Though Holyfield won, Lewis opted to face Mike Tyson and Lewis–Holyfield III never materialized.
+He then met Hasim Rahman in a title eliminator bout to determine who would face Lewis for the heavyweight championship.
+Though Holyfield defeated Rahman with the expectation of a third fight between them, Lewis instead opted to face Mike Tyson and Lewis–Holyfield III never materialized.

+This would be the last fight for the undisputed heavyweight championship until Oleksandr Usyk defeated Tyson Fury on May 18, 2024.